MomenSherif/create-react-linters/README.md

 ## ✨ Commitlint
-**Helps your team adhering to a commit convention.
-By supporting npm-installed configurations it makes sharing of commit conventions easy.**\
+**Helps your team to adhere to a commit convention.
+By supporting npm-installed configurations, it makes sharing of commit conventions easy.**\
-we are extending `config-conventional` configurations. no extra rules are added.\
+We are extending `config-conventional` configurations.
+No extra rules are added.

 > Learn more about conventional commits. [here](https://www.conventionalcommits.org/)